ban jelacic square - one day in zagreb itinerary cover

 zagreb ban jelacic square

-Start exploring Zagreb from Ban Jelačić Square
+1. Admire Ban Jelačić Square

 Ban Jelačić square is the biggest and the main square in Zagreb.
 The central point of the square is the statue of Ban Jelačić himself on the horse.